INFO-523-SU25/final-project-etlflow/README.md

 ## Signal Processing (Extract, Transform, Load)

-This pipeline enables the conversion of complex, high-dimensional waveforms into compact, informative representations—such as MFCCs or spectral centroids—that capture the essence of the sound.
+This pipeline enables the conversion of complex, high-dimensional waveforms into compact, informative representations, such as MFCCs or spectral centroids, that capture the essence of the sound.

 ```{python}
 #| label: process audio signal